Stability and Decay for the 2D Anisotropic Navier-Stokes Equations with Fractional Horizontal Dissipation on $\mathbb{R}^2$: Proof of Theorem

 \subsection{Weighted estimate of the pressure}

-The next step is to establish decay estimates for the solution.
+The energy estimate of $\|u\|_{H^k}$ is the same as the process in subsection \ref{sec:zhejie2}.
+So the next step is to establish decay estimates for the solution.
 A major difficulty arises from the introduction of weighted norms: the Leray projection operator $\mathbb{P}$ is no longer directly bounded, since it involves Riesz transforms in a weighted setting.
 In particular, the weight $[x_2]^{\eta}$ fails to be an $A_2$ when $\eta \ge \frac12$, and therefore standard weighted boundedness results for Riesz transforms do not apply.
 Remarkably, the Riesz transform associated with the pressure term can still be eliminated under the weight $[x_2]^{\eta}$.
 This is made possible by the special structural properties of the pressure, which allow us to bypass the lack of $A_2$ control.
 The precise formulation of this observation is given in the following lemma.

 \begin{lem} Let $\frac{1}{2} < \eta < \frac{3}{2}$.
 Assume that $p$ denotes the pressure associated with system \eqref{NS}, and let $\mathcal{E} = e^{\nu \Lambda_1^{2s}(t-\tau)}$.
 Then there exists a constant $C>0$, independent of $t$ and $\tau$, such that